 Refrigerator and freezer.
 California requires refrigerant evacuation by a certified tech before disposal.
 Without the evacuation tag, the appliance is rejected at the landfill (cost passes through to the dumpster bill).
 Bay Area county HHW programs and most appliance retailers offer recycling.
 Cost: $25 to $75 per unit.

-CFL and fluorescent bulbs from existing fixtures.
+CFL and fluorescent bulbs.
 Mercury content makes them e-waste, not dumpster items.
 Drop at the e-waste section of any Bay Area recycling center or county HHW site.
+Smart-home control panels are e-waste too.

 Frequently Asked Questions